kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 like to be able to easily benefit of gang-scheduling feature supported by the core Kubernetes without extensive changes to my custom controller.

+#### Story 3: Independent PodGroup Lifecycle

+As a user running LWS (LeaderWorkerSet), I want to observe and manage a leader pod and its associated worker pods as a single unit.

+#### Story 4: PodGroup-Level Status

+I have a large-scale training job with multiple replicas, and want to observe the scheduling status of each `PodGroup` independently, so I can identify which specific replica is having scheduling issues.

+#### Story 5: Controller Scalability

+As a workload controller author, I want `PodGroup` status to be stored in a separate object, so that per-replica scheduling updates do not require read-modify-write operations on a large, shared `Workload` object, which would otherwise create scalability and contention issues at scale.

 ### Risks and Mitigations